Microsoft Azure Event Hubs

 Outages and Disasters

-Outages are short term unavailability of Event hubs and can affect some components or even the entire datacentre.
+Outages are short term unavailability of Azure Event hubs and can affect some components or even the entire datacentre.
 For example, an outage can be a power failure or network issues in datacentre this does not bring in any loss of messages or events.

 Disaster is a long-term loss of an event hub which might result in permanent loss of some messages or events.
 It is more like an earthquake or flood, the affected region or datacentre may or may not be unavailable or may be down for hours or days.